Skip to main content

 Spring Boot supports https out of the box, but you will have to configure it, and https is most useful only with valid certificates (not self-signed), which most people don't readily have available.

-I recommend using Caddy as a reverse proxy, as it supports the automatic generation of Let's Encrypt certificates.
+We recommend using Caddy as a reverse proxy, as it supports the automatic generation of Let's Encrypt certificates.

 Reverse proxy